zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

 The default administrator username is `admin`, and the generated password is saved, in encrypted format, to the `/etc/nms/nginx/.htpasswd` file.
 The password was displayed in the terminal during installation.
 If you'd like to change this password, refer to the "[Set or Change User Passwords]({{< relref "/nim/admin-guide/authentication/basic-auth/set-up-basic-authentication.md#set-basic-passwords-script" >}})" section in the Basic Authentication topic.

-To license NGINX Instance Manager, you can use any JSON Web token available in your NGINX Subscription in MyF5.
+To license NGINX Instance Manager, use a JSON Web token from your **NIM** Subscription in MyF5.

 ---